DMIT-1508/DMTI-1508.github.io/demos/esp/ddl/PkFk.md

         IDENTITY(200, 1)                NOT NULL,
     CustomerNumber  int
-        -- Foreign Key constraints ensure that when a row of data is being -- inserted or updated, there is a row in the referenced table -- that has the same value as its Primary Key CONSTRAINT FK_Orders_CustomerNumber_Customers_CustomerNumber
+        -- Foreign Key constraints ensure that when a row of data is being -- inserted or updated in this table, there is a row in the -- referenced table that has the same value in its Primary Key.
+        CONSTRAINT FK_Orders_CustomerNumber_Customers_CustomerNumber
             FOREIGN KEY REFERENCES
             Customers(CustomerNumber)   NOT NULL,